cfs-apps/gpio_demo/README.md

 # gpio_demo
-Example app controlling a GPIO pin that can be used as a starting point for more sophisticated apps.
+Raspberry Pi app demonstrating how to control a GPIO pin.
+This app can be used as a starting point for more sophisticated apps.